 Green Bean Almondine

-- 1 lb French green beans (haricots verts), fresh or frozen or sub regular fresh or frozen green beans
+- 1 pound French green beans (haricots verts), fresh or frozen or sub regular fresh or frozen green beans

 - ¼ cup almond slices Use raw almonds if possible (instead of pre-toasted almonds)